bdelanghe/amz_sp_api/lib/data-kiosk-api-model/README.md

 end

 api_instance = AmzSpApi::DataKioskApiModel::QueriesApi.new
-body = AmzSpApi::DataKioskApiModel::CreateQuerySpecification.new # CreateQuerySpecification |
+body = AmzSpApi::DataKioskApiModel::CreateQuerySpecification.new # CreateQuerySpecification | The body of the request.

 begin